Susan Constant: Name

 The alternative name Sarah Constant has been cited, and is shown as being the name noted on the earliest document, leading to a belief that Samuel Purchas had the name wrong in his Pilgrims book.
 There is growing support for the name Sarah Constant.
 The article that cites Sarah Constant, presumably written by Sir Walter Raleigh, is as follows:

 Replica

 Replicas of Susan Constant and her sisters, Godspeed and Discovery, are docked in the James River at Jamestown Settlement (formerly Jamestown Festival Park), adjacent to Historic Jamestown.

 In popular culture

 Susan Constant is depicted in the 1995 animated film Pocahontas, where its captain was Governor Ratcliffe (who actually captained Discovery), instead of Christopher Newport.

 In May 2007, the United States Postal Service issued the first 41-cent denomination first-class stamp.
 The stamp had an image of Susan Constant, Godspeed, and Discovery.
 Susan Constant was also depicted on Virginia's coin of the 50 State Quarters, in celebration of the quincentennial of Jamestown.

+The ship served as the inspiration for the ECS Constant in the 2023 videogame Starfield, a generational ship intended to found the colony New Jamestown.